 Daily, unless it’s a Sunday, at 11 AM, free brewery tours are offered, although samples are available at any time.

-There are also a variety of fascinating activities offered here, such as the 'yappy hours' with your pet, art workshops, live music, and comedy evenings.
+Various fascinating activities are also offered here, such as the ‘yappy hours’ with your pet, art workshops, live music, and comedy evenings.

 On Fridays, from 3 to 6 PM, the brewery hosts a local farmers’ market.